 I qualified as a counsellor in 2008 and have worked as a counsellor in several agencies, including a drug and alcohol service and Relate.
 Since 2012 I have worked with children, young people and families in schools and community settings as a counsellor, supervisor and counselling project manager.
 This has included working in 10 schools, both primary and secondary, in England and Wales.

-I lecture part-time on a Foundation Degree in Counselling and have also lectured in Child and Adolescent Mental Health.
+For several years I lectured in Counselling at degree level and have also lectured in Child and Adolescent Mental Health.

 Diploma in Therapeutic Counselling 2008